-Former Barclays bank set to open as vegan-friendly cafe
+Former Barclays bank set to open as vegan-friendly restaurant

 - Credit: Archant

-A historic building which was once a town's bank will be transformed into a restaurant specialising in vegan, vegetarian and raw food.
+A historic building which was once a town's bank will be transformed into a bistro specialising in vegan, vegetarian and raw food.

 Since it closed in 2017, the old Barclays bank on Church Plain in Loddon had been left abandoned and in a deteriorated state.

-However, Robin and Elena Wetherall have taken to renovating the building, which was remodelled in 1905, into a restaurant named The Terrace.
+However, Robin and Elena Wetherall have taken to renovating the building, which was remodelled in 1905, into a bistro named The Terrace.

 Mr Wetherall, who lives in Loddon, said: "I have just enjoyed working on the project, we have been quite involved everyday."

 Since they began renovating in April, the couple has travelled across the county to secure vintage decor for the business, such as cast iron railings from the 1840s and glistening 1930s chandeliers, which were found in Birmingham.